Tortosa: History

-Formerly there was a railway line between Tortosa and Alcañiz, opening a communication gate between this region and Aragon.
-Construction work began in 1891, but it was haphazard and the first trains between Alcañiz and Tortosa began only in 1942.
+Construction work on a railway line between Tortosa and Alcañiz began in 1891, to open a communication gate between this region and Aragon.
+The work, however, was haphazard and the first trains between Alcañiz and Tortosa began only in 1942.
 The last stretch between Tortosa and Sant Carles de la Ràpita was never completed before the line was terminated by Renfe in 1973.